 - Wherever possible, bring the illness into the open.
 Openly discuss the issues with your students in classes such as Health and the Sciences.
-Such action can help to dispel some of the myths and reduce the stigma associated with the illness - Provide preventive information on precipitating factors such as drug abuse - Be alert to the early warning signs of schizophrenia.
-Young people often have mood swings, become apathetic, and experience a drop in athletic or academic performance, among other things; but if such behavior persists, you may wish to consult with the student's family and assist the young person to receive an assessment
+Such action can help to dispel some of the myths and reduce the stigma associated with the illness. - Provide preventive information on precipitating factors such as drug abuse. - Be alert to the early warning signs of schizophrenia.
+Young people often have mood swings, become apathetic, and experience a drop in athletic or academic performance, among other things; but if such behaviour persists, you may wish to consult with the student's family and assist the young person to receive an assessment.

-If you have a student in your classroom who has been diagnosed as having schizophrenia, you can:
+If you have a student in your classroom who has been diagnosed as having schizophrenia, you can do the following:

-- Reduce stress for the young person by slowing your pace when explaining situations that are new to the student - Help the young person to set realistic goals for academic achievement and for extracurricular activities - Establish ongoing communication with the student's family for feedback on his/her progress.
-As a result, you may find that in order to optimize the learning situation, you will have to modify learning objectives, content of curricula, teaching methodology, student evaluation format, and other educational concerns - Encourage other students to extend their friendship.
-Some may wish to act as peer supports when illness occurs, perhaps helping the student to catch-up on missed lessons
+- Reduce stress for the young person by slowing your pace when explaining situations that are new to the student. - Help the young person to set realistic goals for academic achievement and for extracurricular activities. - Establish ongoing communication with the student's family for feedback on his/her progress.
+As a result, you may find that in order to optimize the learning situation, you will have to modify learning objectives, content of curricula, teaching methodology, student evaluation format, and other educational concerns. - Encourage other students to extend their friendship.
+Some may wish to act as peer supports when illness occurs, perhaps helping the student to catch up on missed lessons. - Get to know the person, rather than "seeing an illness."